Rettend/pinia-generic/docs/guide/generic-stores.md

 )
 ```

-Or when you want to disable a getter or action.
+Or to disable a getter or an action.

 ```ts
 export const useTodoStore = useStore<TodoStore, BaseStore<Todo>>(